HallowedStudio/KidsEdu/README.md

 We are 100% trying to aid the learning of children.

 # Our Goal
-We have made this tool to help learning.
+We have made this tool to help learning!